Catherine Cortez Masto: LGBT rights

 Cortez Masto supports same-sex marriage.

 Reproductive rights

 Cortez Masto supports legalized abortion.
 In the 2016 election, she was endorsed by Planned Parenthood and funded by their action fund.

 She does not believe that companies should be allowed to withhold coverage for birth control based on religious beliefs.

+Puerto Rico

+In July 2024, Cortez Masto began working with a committee to plan to sponsor legislation granting Puerto Rico a self-determination referendum with federal repeal.

 Personal life

 Cortez Masto lives in Las Vegas with her husband, Paul Masto, a retired United States Secret Service special agent.
 She is Roman Catholic.